Does Medicare Cover Rotator Cuff Surgery?

 If you require a short stay in a skilled nursing facility for therapy following your surgery, Medicare Part A could help cover the costs.
 These types of facilities also give you more care when you stay there, and Part A will be the benefit to cover the costs.
 If you need care or supplies after you have your rotator cuff surgery after the skilled nursing facility releases you, Part B could kick back in.

-The cost of your rotator cuff surgery will depend on your location and the setting that you have the surgery in.
+The cost of your rotator cuff surgery will depend on your location and the setting where you have the surgery.
 For example, having the surgery in an ambulatory clinic as an outpatient can cost around $2,800 before insurance.
 If you have the surgery in an inpatient hospital, you will pay more.
 The average cost is $6,000 before insurance.

 As long as it’s medically necessary, Medicare will pay 20% of the Medicare-approved amount as long as your provider accepts assignment and you have the procedure performed in a Medicare-approved facility.
 For the ambulatory surgical center, you’d pay $560 on average after Medicare.
 For the inpatient hospital, you’d pay $1,200 after Medicare pays.